zjthom3/MonteSight-1-Year-Stock-Path-Forecaster/README.md

 - Computes log returns, drift, and volatility
 - Simulates thousands of price paths with a GBM model
 - Shows 66%+ probability price targets, percentile bands, and clear visuals
+- Optional AI-generated summary if you provide an OpenAI API key

 ## Quickstart
 1. Install dependencies: